Kazusa42/Project1/README.md

 1. Change the MODEL_PATH to the weight which needs to be evaluate.
 2. Make sure you have already got "test.txt" under dir "./your_dataset_name/ImageSets".
 3. Run get_map.py.
 And pay attention to papram _MINOVERLAP_.

+## Dataset
+1. Mainly use DOTA v1.0 (perhaps will use v1.5 in the future).
+2. Dataset has been augmented 3 times bigger.(Augment code see another repository)